onoi/callback-container/README.md

 ## Release notes

+- 2.0.0 (2016-12-31)
-- 1.1.0 (2016-09-07)
+ - Added `CallbackContainerFactory`
- - Added `ServicesManager` as convenience class to manage on-the-fly services independent of an active `DeferredCallbackLoader` instance
+ - Added `CallbackContainerBuilder::registerFromFile` to allow loading callback definitions from a file

 - 1.1.0 (2016-04-30)
  - Fixed issue in `registeredObject` for when a singleton override contained a `null` argument
  - Deprecated the `CallbackLoader` interface in favour of the `CallbackInstantiator` interface
  - Deprecated the `NullCallbackLoader` class in favour of the `NullCallbackInstantiator` class

-- 1.0.0 Initial release (2015-09-08)
+- 1.0.0 (2015-09-08)
  - Added the `CallbackContainer` and `CallbackLoader` interface
  - Added the `DeferredCallbackLoader` and `NullCallbackLoader` implementation